jwrg/jwrg.github.io/_posts/2019-12-10-declassified-article-on-heydrich-assassination.md

 ---
 layout: post
-title: "A Declassified CIA Article on the Assassination of Reinhard Heidrich"
+title: "Good Reads: A Declassified CIA Article on the Assassination of Reinhard Heidrich"
 categories: [blog, goodreads]
 tags: [WWII, Czechoslovakia, assassination]
 ---

-# Good Reads: A Declassified CIA Article #
+# Good Reads: A Declassified CIA Article on the Assassination of Reinhard Heydrich #

 Declassified in 1993, and written in 1960, this [article][1], taken from CIA periodical